Merzasphor/MWSE/docs/source/types/mgeDistantLandRenderConfig.md

 ### `belowWaterFogStart`

-The below water fog start distance.
+The below water fog start distance, in cells.

 **Returns**: